Indonesian Marine Corps: Honorary Wearers of the Magenta Beret

-As of March 2018, 37 have been given the extraordinary privilege of the Commandant, Indonesian Marine Corps to become Honorary Marines (Warga Kehormatan Kormar TNI-AL) which include the wearing of the Marine Corps combat dress uniform and the magenta beret with the Corps Emblem.
+As of September 2023, more than 45 individuals have been given the extraordinary privilege by the Commander of Indonesian Marine Corps to become Honorary Marines (Warga Kehormatan Kormar TNI-AL) which include the wearing of the Marine Corps combat dress uniform and the magenta beret with the Corps Emblem.

-List of Commandants
+List of Commanders

-The Commandant of the Marine Corps is a position that is filled by either a two star general officer of the Marine Corps by appointment of the Chief of Staff of the Navy.
+The Commander of the Marine Corps is a position that is filled by a three star general officer of the Marine Corps by appointment of the Chief of Staff of the Navy.